phpbbireland/AiGF/README.md

 # AiGen4M (Ai Generated Full Stack Fourm)

 I built a forum using Claude and the prompts below.
-Out of the box it worked (required one minor non-critical fix).
+After initial prompt, it worked out of the box but required one minor non-critical fix.

-I have built a few simple projects with Ai but this was perhaps the smoothest one yet, requiring no input from me.
+I have built a few simple projects with Ai but this was perhaps the smoothest one yet, requiring no input from me to get a working example forum.

 ![Example Image](https://github.com/phpbbireland/AiGF/blob/main/images/forumbyClaude1.jpg)